tmobile/magentaA11y/how-to/form.md

 </fieldset>
 </example>

-## <step-number>4</step-number> Select dropdowns
+## <step-number>4</step-number> Select Fields
 {: .divider }
-Select dropdowns allow users to select one or more options from an expandable list of options.
+Select fields allow users to select one or more options from an expandable list of options.
 Keyboard and screen reader users should be able to focus on the select using their tab key.
 The space key expands the list of options, the arrow keys traverse the options, and the space or enter keys make a selection.
 Escape collapses the list.
 <example>
 {% include /examples/input-select.html %}
 </example>